fragcolor-xyz/shards/docs/docs/reference/shards/lisp/misc.md

 (hex number)
 ```

-Returns an hexidecimal representation for input number.
+Returns a hexadecimal representation for an input number.

 ```clojure linenums="1"
 (hex 2)